 Blessings and Peace Always, Rev. Sue MillerBornBack to Top

 - Join us in the Social Hall after each service.
 Refreshments will be served!

 - Interested in becoming a member?
-Attend The Essence Class, a newcomer's orientation class, on the 3rd Sunday of each month following both the 9:00 and 10:30 AM services and the Prospective New Members Meeting held on the first Sunday of each quarter (January, April, July and October) following both the 9:00 and 10:30 AM services.
+Attend The QuickStart Class, a newcomer's orientation class, on two Sundays, August 17 and 24, 2014, from 12:15 to 2:45 PM in the Meditation Pavilion, and the Prospective New Members Meeting on Sunday, September 7, 2014, following both the 9:00 and 10:30 AM services.

 - Pick up a Friendship Packet from a Board of Trustees Member at the Information Desk in the Foyer or on the rack at the back of the Sanctuary.

 - Call our 24-hour recorded prayer line: 530-221-HEAL (4325).